 Any applicant whose first language is not English, but who, within the 12 month period prior to the month of application, has studied for at least one complete year at a post-secondary institution where English is the official language of instruction, may submit with their application a request to be exempted from the English language proficiency test requirement.
 The Director of Admissions, School of Graduate Studies, will review the request.
 The applicant will be informed of the results of the review.

 Paying the Application Fee

-When you have completed all the sections, you can submit your application.
-At this point, you are asked to pay the non-refundable application fee on-line (currently $110 CDN).
+When you have completed all sections, you can submit your application.
+At this point, you are asked to pay the non-refundable application fee online (currently $110 CDN).
 You must be able to pay the fee online with a Visa or Mastercard number in order to complete your application online.